lamhq/tech-notes/pages/devops/aws/analytics/glue/jobs.md

 Support different logging behavior:
 - Separate streams for drivers and executors
-- For each driver and executor, there are two streams: the output stream and the error stream.
+- For each driver and executor, there are two streams: the Output stream and the Error stream.

 Check [documentation of logging](https://docs.aws.amazon.com/glue/latest/dg/reduced-start-times-spark-etl-jobs.html#reduced-start-times-logging) for the format of log stream and log group name.